A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 How to Treat Low Blood Glucose

 To raise the glucose level, a child needs fast-acting, easy to digest carbohydrates.
 Children typically use some food, beverage or other treatment that equals 15 grams of carbohydrates to treat a low blood glucose.
-Many parents and caregivers use what’s called the 15/15 guideline to treat low blood glucose.
+Many caregivers use what’s called the 15/15 guideline to treat low blood glucose.

 Sources of 15 grams of carbohydrates are: